gamefriends/MiaPhaser/README.md

 Second:
 run the ExportToJS.jsfl
-it will be export the stage resource to PNG in /res Edit game config the defalut stage size as same as Fla publish size set the boot scene and firstScene
+it will be export the stage resource to PNG in /res

-code
+Edit game config

+//the defalut stage size as same as Fla publish size
+//set the boot scene and firstScene

 MIA.gameConfig = {
     stageWidth:MIA.stageDes.stageWidth,